Rippling/OpenAPIDocs/docs/Guides/Reports.md

 Rippling's Reports API enables the ability for Rippling App Partners and Rippling admins to pull from Rippling's inbuilt reports which includes 3 main master reports: SOC2, Insurance, and Hardware.

-> Please note, integrations using the Reports API require a formalized partnership with Rippling prior to deployment.
-To begin the partnership process, please submit a [Development Package](https://developer.rippling.com/docs/rippling-api/docs/Submit/development-package.md) indicating your application will provide 401(k) services within the integration description.
-Additionally, you may reach out to apps.partnerships@rippling.com with any questions.

 ## Setting up the Integration

 ### Getting Started